hwwhww/eth-research/sharding/review/casper_v2.1.md

 Processing the beacon chain is fundamentally similar to processing a PoW chain in many respects.
 Clients download and process blocks, and maintain a view of what is the current "canonical chain", terminating at the current "head".
 However, because of the beacon chain's relationship with the existing PoW chain, and because it is a PoS chain, there are differences.

-For a block on the beacon chain to be processed by a node, three conditions have to be met:
+For a block on the beacon chain to be processed by a node, four conditions have to be met:

 * The parent pointed to by the `parent_hash` has already been processed and accepted
+* An attestation from the _proposer_ of the block (see later for definition) is included along with the block in the network message object
 * The PoW chain block pointed to by the `pow_chain_ref` has already been processed and accepted
 * The node's local clock time is greater than or equal to the minimum timestamp as computed by `GENESIS_TIME + slot_number * SLOT_DURATION`

-If these three conditions are not met, the client should delay processing the block until the three conditions are all satisfied.
+If these conditions are not met, the client should delay processing the block until the conditions are all satisfied.

 Block production is significantly different because of the proof of stake mechanism.
 A client simply checks what it thinks is the canonical chain when it should create a block, and looks up what its slot number is; when the slot arrives, it either proposes or attests to a block as required.